siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 c_{\mathrm{eff}}=\frac{c}{2}.
 $$

-At the same time, the overlap fields are
+At the bright center of the fringe, the overlap fields are

 $$
 \mathbf E_{\mathrm{tot}}=2\mathbf E_1,